NoelKirkland/currency-exchange-calculator/README.md

   3. _Navigate into the `currency-exchange-calculator` repository and click the green button labeled "Clone or download" and download the zip to your computer_

 * _Open and install_
-  1. _Open the downloaded application into a text editor (V.S.
+  1. _Open the downloaded application in a text editor (V.S.
 Code preffered)_
   2. _Open a new terminal in your text editor (Ctrl+` in V.S.
-Code) and run the command $ npm install_
+Code) and run the command <code>$ npm install</code>_
   3. _Once all webpacks have been installed go to the .env file and paste your API key after the text that reads "API_KEY = "_

 * _Build and start_
-  1. _In the project's terminal run the command $npm run build_
+  1. _In the project's terminal run the command `$npm run build`_
-  2. _Once application is fully built, run the command $npm run start.
+  2. _Once application is fully built, run the command `$npm run start`.
 This should open a live server in your default browser where you can now use the application_

 ## Support and contact details